coder/terraform-provider-coderd/docs/resources/template.md

 - `acl` (Attributes) Access control list for the template.
 Requires an enterprise Coder deployment.
 If null, ACL policies will not be added or removed by Terraform. (see [below for nested schema](#nestedatt--acl))
 - `activity_bump_ms` (Number) The activity bump duration for all workspaces created from this template, in milliseconds.
 Defaults to one hour.
 - `allow_user_auto_start` (Boolean) Whether users can auto-start workspaces created from this template.
 Defaults to true.
+Requires an enterprise Coder deployment.
 - `allow_user_auto_stop` (Boolean) Whether users can auto-start workspaces created from this template.
 Defaults to true.
+Requires an enterprise Coder deployment.
 - `allow_user_cancel_workspace_jobs` (Boolean) Whether users can cancel in-progress workspace jobs using this template.
 Defaults to true.
 - `auto_start_permitted_days_of_week` (Set of String) List of days of the week in which autostart is allowed to happen, for all workspaces created from this template.
 Defaults to all days.
 If no days are specified, autostart is not allowed.
 Requires an enterprise Coder deployment.
 - `auto_stop_requirement` (Attributes) The auto-stop requirement for all workspaces created from this template.
 Requires an enterprise Coder deployment. (see [below for nested schema](#nestedatt--auto_stop_requirement))